 LEGO Ideas launched in 2014, and asks fans to pitch their ideas for potential LEGO sets.
 It’s seen some fascinating results over the years, although many fans want pop-culture-themed sets that the brand may not be able to get the rights to.

 LEGO addressed that problem in 2021 with what it called the BrickLink Designer program.
-This collected a number of designs that didn’t make it to development in LEGO Ideas, but that were still extremely popular, and they set up a crowdfunding program to create limited-edition sets.
+This collected a number of designs that didn’t make it to development in LEGO Ideas.
+But that was still extremely popular.
+They set up a crowdfunding program to create limited-edition sets.

 While only 13 would make it to production due to manufacturing limitations, the rest were issued as digital instruction sets so people could build them with the bricks they already had.
 This both demonstrated the fanbase’s love of LEGO and helped encourage the creativity the company is so famous for.